-- If the NYISO issues a notice on its website requesting capacity from an external Control Area, then all external capacity suppliers that are required to offer their energy at the external proxy(s) identified in the NYISO's posted notice shall take all of the actions specified below to ensure delivery of energy from their designated capacity resources, to either the Locality or to the NYCA, as applicable to the call: - 1) for the hours that the resource can be online, fulfill the SRE bid request for the ICAP equivalent of the UCAP sold, i.e., bid at the offer floor; and - 2) a. the resource must be operating for the entire duration of the call, if physically capable of doing so, otherwise bid to operate for as much of the call as its operational characteristics allow; and - b. the resource must be available up to the ICAP equivalent of the UCAP sold for the entire duration of the call if physically capable of doing so; and - 3) if the transaction(s) is/are scheduled in the energy market, flow the capacity-backed transaction(s) to the appropriate Proxy Generator Bus at the NYCA border
+- If the NYISO issues a notice requesting capacity from an external Control Area, then all external capacity suppliers that are required to offer their energy at the external proxy(s) identified in the NYISO's posted notice shall take all of the actions specified below, for the hours/MW (up to ICAP equivalent of UCAP sold) that they are capable of providing and delivering energy, to ensure delivery of energy from their designated capacity resources, to either the Locality or to the NYCA, as applicable to the call: - 1) Fulfill the SRE bid request, i.e., bid at the offer floor; and - 2) a.
+The resource must be operating; andb.
+The resource must be available; and - 3) If the transaction(s) is/are scheduled in the energy market, flow the capacity-backed transaction(s) for the MW scheduled to the appropriate Proxy Generator Bus at the NYCA border